ubc-library-rc/gis-georeferencing/content/project-setup.md

 ---

 # Project Setup
-If you haven't already, [download QGIS](https://qgis.org/en/site/forusers/download.html).
+If you haven't already, [download **QGIS 3.28.15 'Firenze'**](https://qgis.org/en/site/forusers/download.html).
 Revisit the Introduction of this workshop for instructions.
 You should also have downloaded **and unzipped** the [workshop project folder](gis-georeferencing-workshop.zip).

 <!-- *1*{: .circle .circle-purple}  -->
 ## Open the QGIS Project